-We initially are focusing on the development of the Technosphere Insulin System for the treatment of diabetes, and we face intense competition in this area.
+We initially are focusing on the development of our Technosphere Insulin System for the treatment of diabetes, and we face intense competition in this area.
 In January 2006, the FDA and the European Commission approved Exubera, developed by Pfizer, Inc. in collaboration with Nektar Therapeutics, for the treatment of adults with type 1 and type 2 diabetes.
+Exubera has been launched in Germany, Ireland, the United Kingdom and, to a limited extent, the United States.
+Pfizer has announced that it will begin a direct-to-consumer campaign in the second half of 2007.

-Eli Lilly and Company, in collaboration with Alkermes, Inc., initiated a Phase 3 clinical trial in July 2005, required for registration of their inhaled insulin system.
-Novo Nordisk A.S. has announced their intention to re-initiate Phase 3 clinical trials of their pulmonary insulin product.
+In July 2005, Eli Lilly and Company, in collaboration with Alkermes, Inc., initiated a pivotal Phase 3 safety trial of their AIR inhaled insulin system, which completed patient enrollment in June 2006.
+We believe Lilly plans to submit a New Drug Application, or NDA, for the AIR inhaled insulin system in 2009.
+In September 2006, Novo Nordisk A.S. began recruiting patients for a two-year Phase 3 safety trial of their AERx inhaled insulin system, after previously suspending clinical trials of the AERx product.
 In addition, a number of established pharmaceutical companies have or are developing technologies for the treatment of diabetes.
 We also face substantial competition for the development of our other product candidates.